Update: ‘Design,’ ‘Genesis GV90 Features (expected),’ and ‘Genesis’s sales hit new milestone’ sections updated.

 Genesis’ goal is to become net carbon neutral by 2035.
 Chang explained briefly how:

 The end goal is to pursue carbon net-zero by 2035.
 In addition to the bold transition to 100% electrification, we intend to innovate the entire value chain, beginning with raw materials, vehicles, and their components, to all worksites that include plants where the cars are made.Jay (Jaehoon) Chang, CEO, Genesis (Futuring Genesis)

-The Genesis Electrified G80 is now on sale in S. Korea, while the Genesis GV60 will land in showrooms in the coming weeks.
-Deliveries of the latter in the U.S. and Canada will begin in 2022.
+The Genesis Electrified G80 and the Genesis GV60 went on sale in S. Korea in 2021.
+Deliveries of the latter in the U.S. and Canada will start this year.